AG-WDS/MSQE/README.md

 ![Fig.1](https://typora119.oss-cn-shenzhen.aliyuncs.com/Fig.1.svg)

+# Dataset Usage
+> [!IMPORTANT]
+> **Restrictions:** The dataset and code are restricted to validation and comparative analysis.
+Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions.

 # Dataset
-# Diff:
-    - The dataset and code are restricted to validation and comparative analysis.
-Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions

-## Note: The dataset and code are restricted to validation and comparative analysis.
-Any use of this data for independent publications is prohibited in the absence of additional licensing or permissions

 The MSQE dataset is available at

  `https://drive.google.com/file/d/1nPxlaaaNF4921lwNrGjBLbmk-mnYYoRL/view?usp=drive_link`